-Option 5: Having your Part D late enrollment penalty taken out of your monthly Social Security check effect.
+Option 5: Having your Part D late enrollment penalty taken out of your monthly Social Security check

+Changing the way you pay your late enrollment penalty.
+If you decide to change the way you pay your premium, it can take up to three months for your new payment method to take effect.
 While we are processing your request for a new payment method, you are responsible for making sure that your plan premium is paid on time.
-To change your payment method, please call Blue Medicare Advantage at 1-866-508-7140.
+To change your payment method, please call Blue Medicare Advantage at 1-877-774-7265.
 TTY users should call 711.
 We are open seven days a week from 8 a.m. to 8 p.m.
 You may reach a messaging service on weekends and holidays from April 1 through September 30.